-If contributions will be made to state candidates or to committees that make contributions to state candidates, review Chapter 5 for information about contribution limits. however, the organization may qualify as a "major donor committee" or an "independent expenditure committee."
+Exception - Nondonor Funds: A multipurpose organization that uses only "nondonor funds" (e.g., investment income, interest income, capital gains, income from providing goods or services) to make contributions or expenditures will not qualify as a recipient committee; however, the organization may qualify as a "major donor committee" or an "independent expenditure committee."
 In particular, an organization that makes contributions of \$10,000 or more from nondonor funds will qualify as a major donor committee.
 Similarly, an organization that makes independent expenditures of \$1,000 or more from nondonor funds will qualify as an independent expenditure committee.
 These committees have different reporting requirements and should refer to the applicable campaign disclosure manual.
 (See Campaign Disclosure Manuals 5 and 6.)